is now available! Read about the new features and fixes from November.

 It's important to remember that any file edits that a custom editor triggers will cause onDidChangeTextDocument to fire.
 Make sure your extension does not get into an update loop where the user makes an edit in the webview, which fires onDidChangeTextDocument, which causes the webview to update, which causes the webview to trigger another update on your extension, which fires onDidChangeTextDocument, and so on.

 Also remember that if you are working with a structured language such as JSON or XML, the document may not always be in a valid state.
-Your extension must either be able gracefully handle errors or display an error message to the user so that they understand what is wrong and how to fix it.
+Your extension must either be able to gracefully handle errors or display an error message to the user so that they understand what is wrong and how to fix it.

 Finally, if updating your webviews is expensive, consider debouncing the updates to your webview.